-- How long has the lawyer or firm been handling medical malpractice cases?
+- How long has the lawyer or firm been handling medical malpractice or personal injury cases?

-- Are the law firm’s resources directed exclusively toward medical malpractice cases or does the law firm handle other types of cases as well?
+- Are the law firm’s resources directed exclusively toward malpractice, or does the firm handle other types of cases as well?

-- Will my case be one of a few cases the lawyer is handling or one of forty or fifty or even more?
+- Will my case be one of a few cases the lawyer is handling or one of forty, fifty, or even more?

-- Will the lawyer return my phone calls?
+- Will he or she return my phone calls?

-- Has the lawyer achieved significant results through either verdicts or settlements for his clients?
+- Has he or she achieved significant results through either verdicts or settlements for his clients?

-- Will the lawyer take the time to explain the legal process and answer any questions I have about my case?
+- Will he or she take the time to explain the legal process and answer any questions I have about my case?